The Foodways Section publishes a journal, awards prizes for outstanding work in

 creative pieces, recipes, archival materials and book reviews, related to

 foodways and culture.

 For more information on Digest, please contact

-co-editors Diane Tye of Memorial University or Michael Lange of Champlain
+co-editors Janet Gilmore of University of Wisconsin-Madison or Michael Lange of Champlain

 College.
 Submissions should be sent to Diane Tye.

 The Foodways Section of the American Folklore Society invites submissions for the Sue Samuelson Award for best student paper on food and foodways.
 Papers should be based on original fieldwork or research and utilize current folkloric approaches to analysis and interpretation.

 The prize includes $200 (USD), publication in the foodways journal Digest, and free one-year membership to the Foodways Section of AFS.
 Winners may apply for a travel stipend (of up to $300) to present the winning paper at the upcoming American Folklore Society conference http://www.afsnet.org/?2016AM.
 There is no entrance fee and the contest is open to undergraduate and graduate students.

 * Save your original, unpublished essay (from 1,500 to 9,000 words) as a Word document and attach it to your e-mail.
 Include the essay title, your full name, postal address, phone number, and e-mail address.
 Type "Foodways Essay Contest" in the subject description of the e-mail and send the submission to Theresa Vaughan at firstname.lastname@example.org.